matt-paul/mars-robots-2017/README.md

 I have decided to approach this in a way that is inspired by functional programming, and in particular concepts and techniques I have learnt from the use of Redux over the last few months, such as immutability and partial application.

+To style this project, I have used 'styled-components', as I think it fits in well with the component based structure of a React App, and avoids the need for name spacing rules that can sometimes become an additional cognitive overhead.

 To run this project locally please use the following commands...

    - 'yarn install' to install dependencies.